hanhee-song/keymaps_and_settings/atom_settings.md

 ### Packages
 #### Community Packages
 * atom-beautify: great for those who aren't bothered to format their code perfectly the first time around.
 I don't use it myself.
+* file-icons: pretty icons!
 * highlight-selected: highlights all instances of the word currently selected.
 Helpful to know where a method/variable is being invoked, and assists in finding typos.
 * minimap: great for navigating large files
 * minimap-highlight-selected: a combination of the above two
 * multi-cursor: create new cursors by pressing option + up or option + down.
-Great time-saver.
 * pigments: shows colors in CSS files
 * ruby-block: when you select an 'end', it shows the corresponding start of the block.
 Helpful for complicated nests.
   * Highlight Line Number: true